Catalysts/cat-boot/cat-boot-thymeleaf/README.md

 And even worse, if your webjar is updated due to a transitive dependency, then you even won't recognize that you have to update your templates.

 The module cat-boot-thymeleaf helps you there in connection with the cat-boot-webjar Gradle plugin.
-This plugin creates the following class for you as part of the build process: (see the official docu for more information)
+This plugin generates the following class for you as part of the build process: (see the official docu for more information https://github.com/Catalysts/cat-gradle-plugins#webjars)

 ```java
 public class Webjars {